 When discussing background concentrations, one must be aware that, for example, concentrations of sodium (Na+), Cl-, and NO2-N that are somewhat elevated above background levels do not constitute water that is harmful to humans or to natural flora and fauna of an area.
-They do, however, indicate that surface-borne contaminants from land-use activities have entered groundwater and will ultimately discharge to surface waters.
+They do, however, indicate that surface-borne contaminants from land-use activities (e.g., deicing of roadways, use of septic systems, fertilization of row crops) have entered the groundwater and will ultimately discharge to surface waters.
 Further, it has been shown that elevated concentrations of Na+ and Cl- can be deleterious to vegetation (e.g., Panno et al. 1999) and aquatic organisms (e.g., Kelly et al. 2012).
-These can impart a salty taste to drinking water when Cl- concentrations exceed 250 mg/L, and elevated Na+ concentrations in drinking water may be a problem for people with high blood pressure (U.S. Environmental Protection Agency 2014).
+These can impart a salty taste to drinking water when Cl- concentrations exceed 250 mg/L, and elevated Na+ concentrations in drinking water may be a problem for people with high blood pressure (U.S. Environmental Protection Agency [USEPA] 2003).
 Nitrate-N concentrations greater than 10 mg/L in drinking water have been shown to cause methemoglobinemia (blue baby syndrome) and may be linked to stomach cancer (O'Riordan and Bentham 1993).
-For the purposes of this investigation (Panno et al. 2006b), we considered concentrations exceeding the upper end of background levels as anthropogenic tracers that may be used to investigate aquifer recharge areas, recharge rates, and groundwater movement through the underlying karst aquifer.
+For the purposes of this guidebook, we considered concentrations exceeding the upper end of background levels as anthropogenic tracers that may be used to investigate aquifer recharge areas, recharge rates, and groundwater movement through the aquifers of the Galena-Platteville Formation (Panno et al. 2006b).

-Chloride and $NO_3$ -N concentrations in private and public wells [most cased more than 100 feet (30 meters) below the surface] in the county were as high as 55 and 31 mg/L, respectively.
+Chloride and NO3-N concentrations in private and public wells (most cased more than 100 feet [31 meters] below the surface) in the county were as high as 55 and 31 mg/L, respectively.
 These concentrations are well above the upper background threshold concentrations (i.e., levels that would be expected for pristine groundwater in this area).
-Potential sources of these contaminants include road salt (Cl-), nitrogen fertilizer (NO3-N), livestock waste, and effluent from private septic systems (both Cl- and NO3-N).
-Contaminant concentrations in relation to sample depth were consistent with those of an open karst system (Panno and Luman 2008), where little or no stratification of concentrations is observed such that the migration of contaminants is subject to the vagaries of an anisotropic aquifer.
+Potential sources of these contaminants include road salt (Cl-), nitrogen fertilizer (NO3-N), live-stock waste, and effluent from private septic systems (both Cl- and NO3-N).
+Contaminant concentrations in relation to sample depth were consistent with those of a karst system (Panno and Luman 2008), where little or no stratification of concentrations is observed such that the migration of contaminants is subject to groundwater flow through fractures and crevices.

-Work by Maas and Peterson (2010) in the eastern part of Jo Daviess County indicated that water from five of six springs sampled discharged from open, oxygenated systems and typically contained Cl- (5.44 to 26.7 mg/L) and NO2-N (2.92 to 30.1 mg/L) concentrations above background.
+Data from Maas and Peterson (2010) in eastern Jo Daviess County indicated that water from five of six springs sampled discharged from open, oxygenated systems and typically contained Cl- and NO3-N concentrations above background.
 Spring water from all six springs was undersaturated with respect to calcite and dolomite.
-Because spring water is typically an amalgam of deep and shallow groundwater, the data suggest that shallow groundwater (not in equilibrium with the carbonate rock) is mixing with deeper groundwater before discharging from the springs.
-The lack of saturation with respect to calcite and dolomite indicates that karstification of the Galena Dolomite is an ongoing process in this area.
+Because spring water is typically an amalgam of deep and shallow groundwater, the data suggest that shallow groundwater is mixing with deep groundwater before discharging from the springs.
+The lack of saturation with respect to calcite and dolomite indicates that karstification of the Galena Group is an ongoing process in this area.
 The elevated concentrations of NO3-N found in all but one of the springs are similar to those of tile drain waters in Illinois.
 This suggests that these springs may be affected by recharge water containing relatively high concentrations of surface-borne contaminants.

-Because of the nature of groundwater flow in karst aquifers, groundwater pathways may be discrete conduits or crevices, bedding planes, or both and may be fed by numerous and smaller crevices within carbonate bedrock.
-Because springs are discharge points for groundwater, they may be fed by numerous flow paths of various ages.
+Because of the nature of groundwater flow in karst aquifers, groundwater pathways may be discrete conduits or crevices, bedding planes, or both and may be fed by numerous and smaller crevices within carbonate bedrock because springs are discharge points for groundwater.
 Some of the inputs may have a shallow component containing surface-borne contaminants from a variety of land uses, whereas other inputs may originate from deeper, usually less contaminated, sources.
 The percentages of each component source can vary depending on the groundwater flow paths to the springs and can vary with the time and season.